SWIFTSIM/swiftsim/examples/HydroTests/BlobTest_3D/README.md

 + For schemes with surface tension terms, the blob stays together
 + For schemes without surface tension terms, the blob breaks up.

+This is at much lower resolution than the original test in Agertz+ 2007.
+To change the resolution, you will need to edit the `makeIC.py` file.
+A similar resolution to the GAD\_10M presented in that paper can be gained by using `num_on_side=128`.